robludwig/blur/README.md

 command line photo blurring tool for python

-usage: blur.py image
+usage: blur.py image [output]
-where image is a supported image format like png, jpg, tiff, etc. blur will overwrite the image in place
+where image is a supported image format like png, jpg, tiff, etc. blur will overwrite the image in place unless an output file is specified

 This is a port of a web2py webapp I made with a coworker that detects faces in photographs and blurs them out automatically.
 This project requires a working installation of OpenCv on the machine its running on.